Marzogh/SPIMemory/README.md

   - M25P40
 - Adesto
   - AT25SF041
+- Giga devices
+  - GD25Q16C (Used on the Adafruit ItsyBitsy M0 Express)

 ##### Should work with (Similar enough to the ones actually tested with)
 - Winbond (All SPI Flash chips)